 Red Standard - Severe Remediation Required - Remediation: High severity of work is to be performed on the next IVM cycle by CLP or its professional contractors.
-The members will NOT be allowed to self-remedy the situation as it is considered a severe safety issue.
+The members and/or property owners will NOT be allowed to self-remedy the situation as it is considered a severe safety issue.

 The photos below show examples of what a red standard of a self-maintained ROW looks like.
-Without any remediation, this red standard is considered extremely sub-standard, and the member can expect work to be done on the next IVM cycle by CLP or its contractors.
-In this case, since there is a threat to the electric system or public safety, the member is prohibited from remedying the situation on their own.
-In no event shall the member be allowed to perform any work (pruning, cutting) if the vegetation is within the Minimum Approach Distance (MAD) of 10' to an energized conductor.
+Without any remediation, this red standard is considered extremely sub-standard, and the member and/or property owner can expect work to be done on the next IVM cycle by CLP or its contractors.
+In this case, since there is a threat to the electric system or public safety, the member and/or property owner is prohibited from remedying the situation on their own.
+In no event shall the member and/or property owner be allowed to perform any work (pruning, cutting) if the vegetation is within the Minimum Approach Distance (MAD) of 10' to an energized conductor.